geoschem/integrated_methane_inversion/docs/source/user-guide/imi-preview.rst

 the preview (default) configuration, see the
 `Common configurations page <../other/common-configurations.html#default-preview-configuration>`__.

-To run the preview after selecting a region and time period of interest in the :doc:`configuration file <imi-config-file>` (and modifying any other configurable settings), simply `run the IMI <../getting-started/quick-start.html#run-the-imi>`_ with the ``DoPreview`` configuration option set to ``true``.
+To run the preview after selecting a region and time period of interest in the :doc:`configuration file <config-file>` (and modifying any other configurable settings), simply `run the IMI <../getting-started/quick-start.html#run-the-imi>`_ with the ``DoPreview`` configuration option set to ``true``.